Food & Drink

 Review of Sam’s Kitchen, Chiswick

-It’s classic, simple, very well done food.
+It’s classic, simple, very well done food, and now has fine-dining offering called Dinner at SK.

 In October, head chef Abbie Hendren recently launched the supper club, priding itself on using the same suppliers as its Riverside branch to create an elevated dining experience at a much lower price tag.